okfn/opendataday/README.md

 It has a bunch of [dependencies](https://github.com/okfn/opendataday/blob/v2/package.json), so do an `npm install`.

+Before first building the site you will need to generate some files using `grunt sass`, `grunt icons`, `grunt plugins` and `grunt icons`.

 `grunt` will watch for changes to your [SCSS files](https://github.com/okfn/opendataday/tree/v2/assets/scss), and also [icons](https://github.com/okfn/opendataday/tree/v2/assets/icons) (see [svgstore](https://github.com/FWeinb/grunt-svgstore)).

 `lektor deploy` will deploy to the gh-pages branch, putting changes live.